puppetlabs/courseware-lvm/Quest_Guide/quests/ntp.md

 {% task 5 %}
 ---
-- execute: puppet apply -t
+- execute: puppet agent -t
 {% endtask %}

 Once you've made your changes to the `site.pp` manifest and used the `puppet parser`